jdtcob/DataScienceCapstone/README.md

 - profanity.RData: a list of words to remove
 - NGramSortedFinal.txt: contains four concatenated tables and the associated NGram counts
 - divideNGram.RData: contains positions used to divide the table (from NGramSortedFinal.txt) into look up tables
 	+ NGramSortedFinal.txt and divideNGram.RData are used to load and divide the tables used for searching for a match.
-In lieu of loading four files we load one file and then divide the single data frame into four separate data frames according to number of words.
+In lieu of loading four files we load one file and then divide the single data frame into four separate data frames according to N-Gram
 - getPredWord.R: this is the main function called by server.R for the application interface
-	+ This file searches for matches based on the user input, implements "Stupid Backoff" if necessary, and calculate a penalty for the probability score
+	+ This file searches for matches based on the user input, implements "Stupid Backoff" if necessary, and calculates a penalty for the probability score
 - global.R: loads the lookup tables to search for matches, loads additional libraries and functions
-- server.R: code necessary to access user input, call functions necessary to predict the next word, and return results to the user interface
+- server.R: code necessary to access user input, calls functions necessary to predict the next word, and return results to the user interface
 - ui.R: code necessary for the application interface
 	+ Input: Text box that accepts a phrase, a drop down menu which sets the maximum number of words returned, and an "Analyze Text" button which initiates the algorithm
 	+ Output: The original phrase, a filtered phrase that is provided to the algorithm, and a table that returns the predicted words